Dr Christine McKenna

 Profile

-Before coming to Leeds, I studied for my PhD at the British Antarctic Survey and University of Cambridge (DAMTP).
-This was under the supervision of Tom Bracegirdle, Peter Haynes, and Emily Shuckburgh.
-In my PhD I used an intermediate global circulation model, IGCM4, to look at how the large-scale atmospheric circulation changes in response to future Arctic sea-ice loss.
+Before coming to Leeds, I studied for my PhD at the British Antarctic Survey and University of Cambridge.
+In my PhD I used an intermediate global circulation model, IGCM4, to look at how the large-scale atmospheric circulation changes in response to Arctic sea-ice loss.
 In particular, I examined whether the response is sensitive to different regions or magnitudes of sea-ice loss, and the relative roles played by tropospheric and stratospheric mechanisms.
 I also looked at the influence of atmospheric internal variability with regards to uncertainty in simulated atmospheric responses to sea-ice loss.

 In preparation:

-V. Charnay, C. M. McKenna & A. C. Maycock.
-Uncertainty in projected sea surface temperature trends and North Pacific atmospheric circulation, in prep.
+• Charnay, V., C. M. McKenna, & A. C. Maycock, Uncertainty in projected sea surface temperature trends and North Pacific atmospheric circulation, Climate Dynamics, in prep.

 Research interests